-Buudda Brothers, LLC ("BB") aims to assist with the development of the community of Holyoke. is an equal opportunity employer.
+Buudda Brothers, LLC ("BB") is an equal opportunity employer.
 Regarding hiring and staffing, our goal as a company is to attract and retain qualified individuals regardless of their gender, ethnicity, veteran status, disability, religion, sexual orientation or sexual identity.

 Below is an overview of our goals ("Goals"), of how we intend to accomplish our goals ("Programs"), and how we plan to assess the efficacy of our DP ("Measurements").